dodsjm007/sem/Readme.md

 Software Engineering Methods.
 The first line of text added.
-Moving on to lab 2
+Moving on to lab 2.
+Will test workflow in gitHub